daroshchanka/microservices-demo/README.md

 __All infrastructure configuration and microservices env defined in docker-compose files and included as a part of this repo__.
 But it was designed for local dev environment, not production.

-#### Disclaimer
-This project has been implemented in self-education purposes by the person who never developed microservices before.

-This project has been implemented within the limited timeframe 2-3 weeks I've spent ~ 16hours per week, so the whole development and infra setup took ~ 40hours.

-There was local bare metal CPU/RAM limitations: 8CPU + 32GB RAM, cloud resources wasn't used.

-_Known missing things_:

-- Roles and permissions, Keycloack + spring-security
-- REST/Kafka contracts could be distributed not as .jar modules, but as json/yaml
-- DELETE endpoints were not implemented
-- API Gateway could be added
-- Some simple Web UI could be added
-- More advanced CI pipelines with handling release versioning, release version incrementation per service, running released app on dev env + run more e2e system tests
-- More automated tests might be added, especially e2e system tests
-- Tracing might be improved to link rest->kafka and show the whole flow
-- Kubernetes could be utilized instead of docker-compose
-- Overall infrastructure was designed for local dev environment, not production

 ### Project details